 With the support of your supervisor, you will design your plan of training to accommodate your interests and circumstances (for instance, the therapeutic approaches that you study and the placements where you undertake your supervised practice), so long as this fits into the broad framework for the qualification.

-This is an integrated, doctoral level qualification which leads to eligibility for Chartered membership of the Society, full membership of the Division of Counselling Psychology, and eligibility to apply for registration with the Health and Care Professions Council, the statutory regulator for practitioner psychologists in the UK.
+This is an integrated, doctoral level qualification which leads to eligibility for Chartered membership of the Society and full membership of the Division of Counselling Psychology.

 The QCoP involves undertaking a self-determined plan of training which will typically be built around appropriate postgraduate courses in two different models of therapy, supervised client work, your own personal therapy, a written examination, and a range of written pieces of work, including a piece of research.

 Through this process, you will develop and demonstrate your skills to doctoral level in order to practice independently as a counselling psychologist.